-The survey tracks Destinations data over a five year period, from 2012 to 2016.
+The survey tracks Destinations data over a six year period, from 2012 to 2017.
 In 2016 Careers Wales implemented a new methodology for the collection of Destinations data, by providing partners within the education and work-based learning sectors with an early release of draft data for them to compare with their own records.

 These partners were also asked if they were able to supply information on those who were not responding to the survey.
-Careers Wales did not conduct an intensive search for those not responding to the survey, as we had done in previous years.
+Careers Wales no longer conduct an intensive search for those not responding to the survey, as we had done in previous years.

-It should therefore be noted that the proportion of Destinations clients classified as ‘No response to survey’ has increased in comparison to the 2015 survey for each cohort.
-2017 has seen an improvement for each cohort compared to 2016 (by 0.3 percentage points for Year 11, 1 percentage point for Year 12 and 3.2 percentage points for Year 13).
+2016 saw an increase in the proportion of Destinations clients classified as ‘No response to survey’ compared to the 2015 survey for each cohort.
+2017 has seen an improvement for each cohort compared to 2016 (by 0.3 percentage points for Year 11, (0.1) percentage point for Year 12 and 0.7 percentage points for Year 13).
 (Year 11 is now 0.5, the same as the 2015 figure).